farzher/hoot-lua/README.md

   If you call `set` and the `key` already exists, the default behavior is to clear the old timer and replace it.

-  You can change this behavior by setting `options.ifactive="nop"` which will instead leave the old timer alone and not set the new one
+  You can change this behavior by setting `options.onlyif="notexists"` which will instead leave the old timer alone and not set the new one

   Or you can leave `key` empty, which will always stack more timers. `options.key=false` can be used to clear the key

-- Setting a `delay` of `-1` will make the timer exist forever (`get` will return it), but it won't be active (`options.ifactive` won't trigger)
+- Setting a `delay` of `-1` will make the timer exist forever (`get` will return it), but it won't be active (`options.onlyif='active'` won't trigger)